How To Get Your Family Prepared For Survival

-If you are still wondering how to get your family prepared for survival from disasters and general emergencies, let’s get on it today, not tomorrow.
+If you’re still wondering how to get your family prepared for survival from disasters and general emergencies, let’s get on it today, not tomorrow.
 If you want to know where to start, or if you are halfway there, today’s post should be very helpful in completing the task.
 If your family is totally prepared, that’s awesome.
 I think in Utah, the statistics for families being prepared are about 10% of the people living here.
+That’s surprising!

 I interview people all the time.
-I talk with church leaders of all denominations.
+I talk with local church leaders of all denominations.
 I’m really scared, not for me, but for those who should know better when it comes to being prepared for a survival scenario.
-Whether you consider yourself to be in the ranks of other preppers, we have been told for years by various churches, state leaders, and other government agency leaders to get our families prepared for earthquakes, hurricanes, tornadoes, fires, famine and other disasters.
+Whether you consider yourself to be in the ranks of other preppers, we have been told for years by various churches, state leaders, and other government agency leaders to get our families prepared for earthquakes, hurricanes, tornadoes, fires, famine, and other disasters.

 We haven’t been warned just for the last few days or weeks based on recent events like the earthquake in Northern California, it has been a warning for years.
-We need to be prepared for a loss of income, power outages, ice storms, snowstorms, and so much more.
-I tip my hat to all those truck drivers that drive HUGE semi-trucks so we can have water, food, gasoline and all the necessities of life we may take for granted every day.
+We need to be prepared for a loss of income, power outages, ice storms, snowstorms, and other events we might call natural disasters.
+I tip my hat to all those truck drivers that drive HUGE semi-trucks so we can have water, food, gasoline, and all the other necessities of life we may take for granted every day.

-They are subject to ice storms, snow storms, hail, extreme weather conditions and other challenges to bring every family what we need on a daily basis.
-If you see a semi-truck on the highway, give them the courtesy they deserve on the road, and maybe a friendly wave too.
+They are subject to ice storms, snow storms, hail, extreme weather conditions, and other challenges to bring every family those essentials we need on a daily basis.
+If you see a semi-truck on the highway, give them the courtesy they deserve on the road, and maybe a friendly honk and a wave too.

 If we have a major disaster or an unforeseen emergency that becomes a survival scenario, these awesome trucks may be parked and unable to deliver the items we need.
 Therefore, I am begging you to get prepared for a disaster or an unforeseen emergency since self-reliance is a powerful skill to have.

-If you could not leave your home for three days, three weeks or maybe even three months, how would you fare?
+If you couldn’t leave your home for three days, three weeks, or maybe even three months, how would you fare?
 Do you have much water, much food, and the needed cooking devices with fuel stored so you could prepare meals?
 What about first aid supplies?

-These are the bare minimum items we may need if the roads are shut down and the stores are empty.
-If we have a power outage you will not be able to fill your car to go to another town to get water if your town’s supplies are depleted or contaminated.
+The things we discuss here are the bare minimum items we may need if the roads are shut down and the stores are empty.
+If we have a power outage you won’t be able to fill your car to go to another town to get water if your town’s supplies are depleted or contaminated.
 Water supplies are so critical for survival, yet few people have planned ahead and have sufficient for their needs.

 These are real situations that have happened all over the world, not just in our country.
 The government will not, and cannot help everyone.
 Once they rally their resources to help you, it could possibly be days, weeks, or months in some drastic situations.
 I think sometimes people are complacent thinking nothing ever happens where they live.

-Another book I think is very important to have for every day use and to have a hardcopy available after a disaster is this one I highly recommend: The Survival Medicine Handbook: A Guide for When Help is Not on the Way
+Another book I think is very important and I recommend to have for everyday use and to have a hardcopy available after a disaster is this one: The Survival Medicine Handbook: A Guide for When Help is Not on the Way

-Please get hard copies of these books because if the power is gone you will have nothing to rely on when it comes to electronic devices.
+Please get hard copies of these books because if the power is gone you will have nothing to rely on when it comes to electronic devices to access the information.
 Yes, solar works, and I have several sources of solar power, but after a disaster, you will want my book and a medical book.

-The doctors will not be available, the pharmacies will not be able to fill prescriptions without power or access to your medical records.
+The doctors won’t be immediately available and the pharmacies won’t be able to fill prescriptions without power or access to your medical records.

 Get Your Family Prepared: